 of felony convictions in the U.S. are obtained through guilty pleas

-of all 360 exonerees who pleaded guilty were people of color
+of 418 exonerees who pleaded guilty were people of color

-DNA exoneration plea cases where the alternate perpetrator was identified
+of DNA exoneration plea cases resulted in identification of the alternate perpetrator

-A system that forces or induces innocent people to plead guilty is unfair, unjust and runs counter to the Constitution’s guarantee of a right to a fair trial.
-Prosecutors who threaten scared youth with the death penalty; incentives that make a plea to something you didn’t do seem like a rational choice; defense lawyers who give terrible advice; and judges who fail to serve as a check on the truth all benefit from pleas which keep an overburdened system moving.
-And there’s little incentive for challenging the status quo.
-If every person charged with a crime demanded a trial, the system would be completely broken in a matter of hours.
-Our system relies on plea bargains.
+We all are entitled to a criminal justice system that is fair, just and adheres to the Constitution’s promise of a fair trial.
+And yet, we live with a broken system that no one deserves: prosecutors who threaten scared youth with harsh sentences, including the death penalty; incentives that make taking pleas over trial the most rational choice; overburdened and under-resourced public defense systems that can’t provide adequate representation; and, judges who fail to serve as a check on the truth and justice.
+To makes matters worse, there’s little incentive for challenging the status quo because, ultimately, plea deals keep an overburdened and dysfunctional system moving along.
+If every person charged with a crime demanded a trial, the system would be brought to a halt within a matter of hours.
+Sadly, our system relies on plea bargains.

-But change only comes when the the public demands it.
+But change only comes when the public demands it.
 We invite you to join our campaign to fix America’s guilty plea problem.
-Help us spread the word about this injustice, and when the time is right, call on lawmakers to protect the innocent who are trapped in an overwhelmed and broken system.
+Help us spread the word about this injustice and know that we will call on you when we need you to contact your lawmakers and demand change.
+We all need to work together to protect the innocent who are trapped in an overwhelmed and broken system.